Global banks ramp up preparations for U.S. election night chaos, sources say

 If the winner is too close to call, a legal battle and even a constitutional crisis could ensue, say bank strategists.
 Trump last week said he expects the result to be settled by the Supreme Court.
 Tuesday’s unruly first televised presidential debate has added to the uncertainty.

-JPMorgan JPM.N and Goldman Sachs GS.N also flagged the risk of a contested result in research published this month.
+JPMorgan and Goldman Sachs also flagged the risk of a contested result in research published this month.

 TESTING OUT SCENARIOS